rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 #  Project Management System

-**Project management system** is an application that helps an individual in a team or group of developers achieve their goals.
+**Project management system** is an application that helps a team or group of developers achieve their goals.
+PLEASE READ TASK DESCRIPTION CAREFULLY UP TO THE END BEFORE CODING❗❗❗

 ## Theoretical Notes